 Storytelling is a fantastic way of conveying life experiences.
 The more you do it, the more you stay connected with your learners.
 Just make them feel the essence of the story by showing its connection to real-life situations.
 It’s about being human after all.

 12. Make the Students Relate the Story Again

-Aside from asking stop questions on certain parts of your story to check if your students follow, you can ask them to relate the story in their own vivid language.
+Aside from asking to stop questions on certain parts of your story to check if your students follow, you can ask them to relate the story in their own vivid language.

 This should not appear as torture to young minds.
 How do I do it?
 I usually post guide questions on the board and go over them before I begin telling the story.
 I let my students read each question.
 By doing this, they know what to expect and perhaps they can figure out the answers as we go along.

-The storytelling strategy has been around for ages.
+Storytelling, when done interestingly, can become an effective teaching strategy.
 Remarkably, it has made its way almost everywhere.
 It’s a tactic to stay connected and to reach out to people, especially to our young learners who are quite diverse and with a big span of interests.